 The Scope and Statistics of Teenage Dating Violence

-Teen dating violence can be any of one, or a combination, of the following:
+Teen dating violence can be any one of, or a combination of the following:

-• Emotional.
-This involves threatening a partner or harming his or her sense of self-worth.
-Examples include name calling, controlling/jealous behaviors, consistent monitoring, shaming, bullying (online, texting, and in person), intentionally embarrassing him/her, keeping him/her away from friends and family.
+- Emotional.
+This involves threatening a partner or harming their sense of self-worth.
+Examples include name-calling, controlling/jealous behaviors, consistent monitoring, shaming, bullying (online, texting, and in person), intentionally embarrassing him/her, and keeping him/her away from friends and family.

 TDV is a serious problem in the United States, as well as globally.
 It is a type of intimate partner violence (IPV) that occurs between two young people involved in an intimate relationship.
-It is an epidemic that is still not understood and overlooked as a serious problem.
+It is an epidemic that remains largely misunderstood and is often overlooked as a serious problem.
 And it has a list of statistics that show an opposing reality:

-• TDV affects approximately 10% of all teenagers between the ages of 12-18.
-This can include stalking, harassment, physical or sexual abuse.
+- TDV affects approximately 10% of all teenagers between the ages of 12 and 18.
+This can include stalking, harassment, or physical or sexual abuse.

 The Need for greater awareness of TDV

-As stated, society needs greater awareness of TDV and its causes of why it may occur.
-If there is a lack of awareness, or a downplaying of what TDV is and how it affects teens, there can be little to change the scope.
+As stated, society needs greater awareness of TDV and its causes, which may lead to its occurrence.
+If there is a lack of understanding or a downplaying of what TDV is and how it affects teens, there can be little to change the scope.

 Teens need to have someone they can talk to about their dating experiences.
-If they don’t, then these teens could develop the belief that what they are experiencing is acceptable and normal.
+If they don’t, then these teens could develop the belief that what they are experiencing is acceptable and expected.
 They will stop communicating or sharing what they are going through.
-And children that grow up with CDV, face a greater risk of developing false beliefs about their dating relationships.
+And children who grow up with CDV face a greater risk of developing false beliefs about their dating relationships.
 The ACE of CDV, in particular, encodes a false belief system that impacts all areas of someone’s life.

 What may start as teasing or name-calling can lead to forms of abuse and violence.
-Teens without support from home or elsewhere, may never be able to break the cycle of violence that commonly continues into adulthood for many that grow up with TDV.
+Teens without support from home or elsewhere may never be able to break the cycle of violence that commonly continues into adulthood for many who grow up with TDV.

 Adverse childhood experiences (ACEs) and their impact on a child’s perception of violence

 Children who experience trauma have higher odds of becoming either a victim or perpetrator of violence in their teen years.
 The greater the ACEs, the greater the likelihood that violence could continue through a child’s life as they grow.
-CDV is a common factor as to why this would happen.
-Research has shown that many of those that perpetrate as teens lived in a home where violence – be it verbal, sexual or physical – existed, and perceived this violence as standard or typical.
+CDV is a common factor that contributes to this happening.
+Research has shown that many of those who perpetrate as teens lived in a home where violence – be it verbal, sexual, or physical – existed, and perceived this violence as standard or typical.

 This skewed perception of violence also leads to a bevy of behavioral and health issues, with short- and long-term consequences.